 - Early repayment costs (fixed rate loans break fee)

 - Repayment of any cash incentives, if any.

 - Lenders' mortgage insurance fee (LMI) if LVR is over 80%.

 All fees will vary depending on your loan size, lender, term left on your mortgage and the type of loan that you own.
 Generally, when figuring out whether it’s worthwhile to refinance, you need to evaluate the pros and cons that come along with refinancing and make sure the net benefit outweighs the costs.
 This is where an adviser can assist.

 We'll only recommend refinancing when it genuinely suits you and the benefits outweigh the costs.
 From experience, we know that banks are usually a lot more eager to please their new clients than their existing clients - which creates a situation where refinancing can result in great offers from New Zealand's leading banks.

 Assistance from us to refinance your existing lending is usually free to you, as we'll be paid by the lender.
 To be transparent, we'll also inform you about it, and as we pay our advisers (often called a mortgage broker) a salary instead of commission, you know we're truly working in your best interests.
-Even better, you could get paid simply for switching banks.

 We make the process of refinancing your home loan as simple as possible for you.
 As we’ll take time to understand your situation and explore the options, and only recommend refinancing if it suits you, with thousands of dollars at stake, what have you got to lose?